vyfor/cord.nvim/.github/wiki/Plugins.md

 # 📦 Plugins

-Cord comes with several built-in plugins that you can easily enable and configure to enhance your Discord Rich Presence right away.
+Cord comes with several built-in plugins that you can easily enable and configure.
 These plugins provide ready-made functionality for common use cases.

 ## 🚀 Enabling Plugins